Weakly maximal subgroups of branch groups: Block subgroups

-We call a weakly maximal subgroup that is both weakly rigid and almost level transitive (that is, with property \eqref{Item:Grig3} but not property \eqref{Item:Grig4} of Theorem \ref{Thm:StructureWMax}) \defi{exotic}.
-Every maximal subgroup of infinite index is exotic, and at our knowledge, all known examples of branch groups $G$ that have an exotic weakly maximal subgroups also have a maximal subgroup of infinite index. \begin{remark} If $G$ is such that all weakly maximal subgroups that are not weakly rigid have a block structure, then we have a trichotomy for weakly maximal subgroups of $G$.
-They are either generalized parabolic (if and only if they are weakly rigid but not almost level transitive), or have a block structure (if and only if they are almost level transitive but not weakly rigid) or they are exotic (both weakly rigid and almost level transitive). \end{remark}
+We call a weakly maximal subgroup that is both micro-supported and almost level-transitive (that is, with property \eqref{Item:GrigD} but not property \eqref{Item:GrigC} of Theorem~\ref{Thm:StructureWMax}) \defi{exotic}.
+Every maximal subgroup of infinite index is exotic, and to our knowledge, all known examples of branch groups $G$ that have an exotic weakly maximal subgroup also have a maximal subgroup of infinite index. \begin{remark} If $G$ is such that all weakly maximal subgroups that are not micro-supported have a block structure, then we have a trichotomy for weakly maximal subgroups of $G$.
+They are either generalized parabolic (if and only if they are micro-supported but not almost level-transitive), or have a block structure (if and only if they are almost level-transitive but not micro-supported) or they are exotic (both micro-supported and almost level-transitive). \end{remark}

-On the other hand, we are inclined to believe that for a large class of groups, properties \eqref{Item:Grig4} and \eqref{Item:Grig6} of Theorem \ref{Thm:StructureWMax} are equivalent.
-The heuristic behind this is that a subgroup with \eqref{Item:Grig4} but not \eqref{Item:Grig6} should be ``too big'' (that is, of finite index), while a subgroup with \eqref{Item:Grig6} but not \eqref{Item:Grig4} should be ``too small'' (that is, not weakly maximal).
+On the other hand, we are inclined to believe that for a large class of groups, properties \eqref{Item:GrigB} and \eqref{Item:GrigC} of Theorem~\ref{Thm:StructureWMax} are equivalent.
+The heuristic behind this is that a subgroup with \eqref{Item:GrigB} but not \eqref{Item:GrigC} should be ``too big'' (that is, of finite index), while a subgroup with \eqref{Item:GrigC} but not \eqref{Item:GrigB} should be ``too small'' (that is, not weakly maximal).

-In view of the above discussion we formulate the following questions. \begin{question} Is it true that in any branch group, properties \eqref{Item:Grig4} and \eqref{Item:Grig6} of Theorem \ref{Thm:StructureWMax} are equivalent? \end{question} \begin{question} Let $G$ be a branch group.
+In view of the above discussion we formulate the following questions. \begin{question} Is it true that in any branch group, properties \eqref{Item:GrigB} and \eqref{Item:GrigC} of Theorem~\ref{Thm:StructureWMax} are equivalent? \end{question} \begin{question} Let $G$ be a branch group.
 Suppose that $G$ does not have maximal subgroup of infinite index.
-Does this imply that $G$ does not have exotic (both almost level transitive and weakly rigid) weakly maximal subgroup? \end{question} For both questions, if the answer happens to be negative, it would be nice to both have a counterexample and to find a ``large'' class of branch groups in which the answer is true.
+Does this imply that $G$ does not have exotic (both almost level-transitive and micro-supported) weakly maximal subgroup? \end{question} For both questions, if the answer happens to be negative, it would be interesting to both have a counterexample and to find a ``large'' class of branch groups in which the answer is true.

-If Question \ref{Question:4and6} admits a positive answer, then Remark \ref{Remark:Trichotomy} apply to all self-similar branch group $G$ that are just infinite and such that for every vertex of the first level $\Stab_G(v)=\Stab_G(\level{1})$.
+If Question~\ref{Question:4and6} admits a positive answer, then Remark~\ref{Remark:Trichotomy} apply to all just infinite branch groups.